 Serve the angel hair pomodoro immediately with cheesy garlic bread

-A quick recipe with simple ingredients that you can pull out of your pantry are exactly what you are looking for!
+A quick recipe with simple ingredients that you can pull out of your pantry is exactly what you are looking for!

 How about a simple pasta recipe that takes less than 30 minutes to make?